stanbubnoff/logmark/README.md

 As you can see, Logmark adds local time, pid and memory usage information to each message.

-I think the memory usage information is very important and seeing its logs is very convenient for tracking memory leaks.
-It may also make it clear at an early stage that refactoring of some functions is necessary.
+I think the memory usage information is very important, and seeing it in logs is very convenient for tracking memory leaks.
+It may also make it clear early on that refactoring of some functions is necessary.

-Logmark has already created the logs folder and added the logs.log file to it.
+Logmark has already created the logs folder and added the `logs.log` file to it.
 Let's look at the file output:

 !['file screen1'](./docs/img/file_screen1.png)

-Well, in many cases this is enough for basic use, but you can add a few settings to distribute logs to different files, and you can also attach additional information to messages.
+In many cases this is enough for basic use, but you can add a few settings to distribute logs to different files, and you can also attach additional information to messages.
 ## Usage
 ### Config
-Let's look how you can set your custom name logs folder and file and distribute logs to different files.
+Let's look how you can set a custom path for the logs folder and file, and distribute logs to different files.

 ```javascript
 import { Logmark } from 'logmark'